LeComptoirDesPharmacies/offisante-esignature-java-sdk/README.md

 ### Configuration

 You need to configure the SDK with your Offisante eSignature API credentials.
-You can do this by creating a `OffisanteEsignature` object:
+You can do this by creating a `OffisanteESignatureApi` object:

 ```java
 String userName    = "xxx";